 This means you must create a PIN before you can use the drive at all.
 Default PIN (and default password) can pose security risks since folks might use that instead of making their own.

-The Aegis Padlock SSD’s keypad doesn’t include a Shift key, and that’s great.
-While this means you have fewer options in PIN forms, it makes working with it much easier.
+The Aegis Padlock SSD's keypad doesn't include a Shift key, which makes the letters on the keys non-accessible -- you have fewer options in PIN forms.
+But that's fine considering the numbers from 0 to 9 are enough.
+On top of that, this makes working with the drive much easier.

 It's never easy enough, though, as goes the nature of this type of device.